MillionConcepts/glcat_documentation/pages/definitions.md

 leg
 : A subdivision of an {term}`eclipse`, during which the telescope was observing a specific area of the sky.
-There are typically 1 to 12 legs per eclipse.
+There is always at least one leg for each eclipse; no more than 12 legs were ever _planned_, but due to unintentional deviations from the plan, some eclipses have as many as 18 _observed_ legs.

 observation mode
 : The general type of observation carried out during an